 In your WordPress dashboard, click on Page » all pages, and then delete all the default pages.
 Do not delete the home page, you can design it later.
 Similarly, find the Posts section in the dashboard and delete all the posts, you can create it by just clicking the button “Add new” under the posts section.
 Repeat this step with comments too.

-Furthermore, WordPress comes with a bunch of plugins installed by default which you don’t have to keep it.
+Furthermore, WordPress comes with a bunch of plugins installed by default, which you don’t have to keep.
 A classic example is Hello Dolly, it’s simply a plugin that literally does nothing but shows lyrics of the Hello dolly song on the top right of your admin dashboard.
 It was the very first plugin developed by Matt Mullenweg, the founder of our very own Automattic Inc, that powers WordPress.com, Woocommerce, Jetpack.
-He came to the limelight after developing WordPress and make it open source.
+He came to the limelight after developing WordPress and making it open source.

 To delete the plugins, simply go to Plugins » Installed Plugins and deactivate and delete the plugin.
 Make you properly delete the WordPress plugin to avoid any residuals.